Blog Post

 Avebury Post-Glacial Flooding

 The photographs depict the flooding extending West around the Avebury Stone circle—as indicated on both British Geological Survey (BGS) map but more precisely with the area indicated in my LiDAR maps.
-This serves as empirical evidence supporting the Post-Glacial Flooding Hypothesis and reinforces my assertion that LiDAR stands as the paramount landscape mapping tool, regrettably underutilised by archaeologists, to their disadvantage.(Avebury Post-Glacial Flooding)
+This serves as empirical evidence supporting the Post-Glacial Flooding Hypothesis and reinforces my assertion that LiDAR is the paramount landscape-mapping tool, regrettably underutilised by archaeologists to their disadvantage.(Avebury Post-Glacial Flooding)

 Avebury Post-Glacial Flooding